 Devoxx Poland 2021 will take place in the ICE Krakow Congress Centre on 25th – 27th August.
 Make sure to mark your calendar and save that new date!

-During 3 days, 2.700 Devoxxians from 20 different countries attend Devoxx Poland including 100+ speakers and another 600K developers enjoy the presentations online.
+Over 3 days, 2.700 Devoxxians from 20 different countries will attend Devoxx Poland including 100+ speakers, and another 600K developers will enjoy the presentations online.
 Making Devoxx the biggest Java conference in Poland.

 iText at Devoxx Poland